chmsv/An-Analysis-of-Medieval-Aesthetics-in-Opening-Sequence/README.md

 This website is an integral part of the research.
 It offers an opportunity to explore the database and to discover the visualization of information.

-Another component of the research is the (Jupyter Notebook)[https://github.com/chmsv/Jupyter-Notebook-Analysis-of-Medieval-Aesthetics-in-Opening-Sequence].
+Another component of the research is the [Jupyter Notebook](https://github.com/chmsv/Jupyter-Notebook-Analysis-of-Medieval-Aesthetics-in-Opening-Sequence).